Proxies & Reverse Proxies

 backend: service-v2:80

-each microservice gets a sidecar proxy (Envoy, Linkerd proxy) injected into its pod. all traffic in and out flows through the sidecar. the mesh control plane configures all sidecars centrally.
+the extreme version. every pod gets an Envoy sidecar injected into it. all traffic in and out flows through the sidecar. control plane (istiod in Istio) configures all sidecars centrally.

 |---|---|---|---|---|